knative/serving/docs/contracts/developer-monitoring-contract.md

 #### Requests Logs

-Status of requests or invocations sent to the applications, containers or functions SHOULD be automatically collected as raw log records.
+Status of requests or invocations sent to the applications, containers or functions SHOULD be automatically collected as raw request log records.

 ##### Request Logs Metadata

-The following metadata SHOULD be added to Elafros raw requests log records:
+The following metadata SHOULD be added to raw requests log records:

-* *destinationConfiguration*: Elafros Configuration that served the request.
+* *destinationConfiguration*: Name of Elafros Configuration that served the request.
-* *destinationNamespace*: Namespace that the request was served on.
+* *destinationNamespace*: Name of Kubernetes Namespace that the request was served on.
-* *destinationRevision*: Elafros Revision that served the request.
+* *destinationRevision*: Name of Elafros Revision that served the request.
 * *latency*: Time with unit took for the request to complete.
 * *method*: HTTP request method (GET, POST, etc).
 * *protocol*: http, https or tcp.